 - Architects and engineers could be at fault if site plans fall short of acceptable professional standards, or if they fail to comply with contractual obligations related to site inspections.

-- Power and construction equipment manufacturers are obligated under the law to make products that are safe to use.
+- Power and construction equipment manufacturers are legally obligated to make products that are safe to use.
 A worker injured by a tool or machine that is inherently dangerous because of a defective design, or because it is made with substandard parts, can pursue a products liability claim against the manufacturer.

-On larger construction projects, the various parties will likely have liability insurance policies.
-They will have also likely signed contracts that apportion liability responsibilities depending on the type of work being done and the aspect of the construction phase in question.
+On larger construction projects, the various parties will likely have liability insurance policies, and also will have likely signed contracts that apportion liability responsibilities depending on the type of work being done and the aspect of the construction phase in question.
+In assessing liability for construction site injuries, Avrek Law Firm’s work accident injury lawyers will determine the extent of an individual’s or entity’s control over the premises where the work is being done, and the degree of their control over the work itself.

 Types of Construction Site Injuries

-Construction site injuries are often catastrophic because of the inherent dangers of working with and around power tools and heavy equipment.
-Construction workers on large commercial buildings are often exposed to potential dangers from working at great heights, or from electrocution, or collapsed walls or roofs.
-The types of injuries include:
+Construction workers are often exposed to potential dangers from working at great heights, or from electrocution, or collapsed walls or roofs.
+Construction site injuries are often catastrophic.
+Types of construction site injuries include:

 - Traumatic brain injury